-Items for Vote Board Recommendation 1.
-Elect the six directors named in this proxy statement FOR all nominees 2.
-Ratify the appointment of BDO USA, P.C. as the Company's independent registered public accounting firm for 2024 FOR 3.
-Approve, by a non-binding vote, the overall executive compensation philosophy as described in the "Executive Compensation" section of this proxy statement FOR
+Items for Vote

+- 1. Elect the six directors named in this proxy statement - Ratify the appointment of BDO USA, P.C. as the Company's independent registered public accounting firm for 2024 - 3.
+Approve, by a non-binding vote, the overall executive compensation philosophy as described in the "Executive Compensation" section of this proxy statement